Parasite-231/HandyMan/README.md

 ## Project Status

 Project is well finished according to the plan.
 In future, more feature will be implemented with much more respomsive UI.
-Any suggestions, are highly appreciated.
+Any suggestion, is highly appreciated.